Obesity

 • Easy availability of food, especially high-calorie snack food

-• An increase in the eating of fast-foods
+• An increase in the eating of fast food

-• Using food as a reward or punishment to change behaviors
+• Using food as a reward or punishment to change behavior

 • Lack of exercise